Heart Health and Your Eyes

 Contact Cascadia Eye

-If you would like to learn more, or if you would like to schedule an appointment or consultation with our talented doctors at Cascadia Eye, please contact us today or use our online scheduler.
+If you would like to learn more, or if you would like to schedule an appointment or consultation with our talented doctors at Cascadia Eye, please contact us today.
 You may also pre-shop for glasses at our online pre-shopping page any time.
 Our entire team is committed to protecting and improving your vision and the health of your eyes.
 We are happy to answer any questions you might have!

 In addition, join us on FacebookInstagram or YouTube to ask your questions about eyes, exams, and our practice.
 We’d love to hear from you – and there might be a blog to address your questions in the future.